getpawprint/slate/source/includes/_configuration.md

-checkin | object? | Controls day-of-appointment checkin customizations checkin.curbside_enabled | boolean | Whether or not to show the "I'm here" button in the client access page and if checkin email should be sent checkin.custom_instructions | string | Custom checkin instructions; displayed in client intake confirmation email
+checkin | object? | Controls day-of-appointment checkin customizations checkin.curbside_enabled | boolean | Whether or not to show the "I'm here" button in the client access page and if checkin email should be sent checkin.custom_instructions | string | Custom checkin instructions; displayed in client intake confirmation email payments | object? | Controls payment integrations (payments must be enabled) payments.gravity_enabled | boolean | Whether or not to enable Gravity integration

 ## Get configuration (admin)